Yotsuya Kaidan: Act 2

 Oume, the granddaughter of Itô Kihei, has fallen in love with Iemon.
 However, believing herself to be less attractive than Oiwa, she doesn't think Iemon will ever want to become her husband.
 Sympathizing with Oume's plight, the Itôs scheme to have Oiwa disfigured by sending her a topical poison disguised as a facial cream.
 Oiwa, unbeknownst to her at the time, is instantly scarred by the cream when she applies it.
 Upon seeing his wife's ghastly new countenance, Iemon decides he can no longer remain with her.
 He asks Takuetsu to rape Oiwa so that he will have an honorable basis for divorce.
-Takuetsu cannot bring himself to do this so, instead, he simply shows Oiwa her reflection in a mirror.
+Takuetsu cannot bring himself to do this, so instead he simply shows Oiwa her reflection in a mirror.
 Realizing that she has been deceived, Oiwa becomes hysterical and, picking up a sword, runs towards the door.
 Takuetsu moves to grab her but Oiwa, attempting to evade him, accidentally punctures her own throat with the sword's tip.
 As she lies bleeding to death before a stunned Takuetsu, she curses Iemon's name.
 Not long after, Iemon becomes engaged to Oume.
 Act 2 closes with Iemon being tricked by Oiwa's ghost into slaying both Oume and her grandfather on the night of the wedding.

 Act 3

 The remaining members of the Itô household are annihilated.
 Iemon kicks Oyumi, the mother of Oume, into the Onbô Canal and Omaki, the servant of Oyumi, drowns by accident.
 Naosuke arrives in disguise as Gonbei, an eel vendor, and blackmails Iemon into handing over a valuable document.
 Iemon contemplates his prospects while fishing at the Onbô canal.
-On the embankment above the canal Iemon, Yomoshichi, who is not dead (Naosuke killed another man mistakenly in his place), and Naosuke appear to fumble as they struggle for possession of a note which passes from hand to hand in the darkness.
+On the embankment above the canal, Iemon, Yomoshichi and Naosuke appear to fumble as they struggle for possession of a note which passes from hand to hand in the darkness.